cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/add-ins/database-backup.md

 4. Click on *Copy script to clipboard*
 5. Paste this script into the target server and run the command

-By running the download script, your backup will be downloaded (and concatenated if it is a multi part backup) and prepared for restoration.
-As a final step, the script will show you the steps you need to follow in order to restore downloaded backup.
+By running the download script, your backup will be downloaded (and concatenated if it is a multi-part backup) and prepared for restoration.
+As a final step, the script will show you the steps you need to follow in order to restore the downloaded backup.

 ### Manual download